thalient-ai/zotero-scripts/README.md

 This script allows you to perform bulk edits on various fields of your Zotero items.
 Bulk editing means you can apply changes to multiple items at once, rather than editing each item individually.
 This can save time and ensure consistency across your library.

-**Key Problem Solved**: Manually editing multiple items in Zotero can be time-consuming and prone to inconsistencies.
-This script automates the process, ensuring accuracy and saving time.

 **Features:**
 - Edit multiple fields at once.
 - Search and replace text within fields.